Using Mediterranean Beaches

 Cap d’Agde near Montpellier is naturist-friendly, in other words get your kit off.
 Not just in terms of nudist beaches but the entire city – from restaurants to banks – goes for the natural look.

 Costa de la Luz (south-west coast)

 800 metres of fine, white sand and low key developement make Agua Amarga village – embedded in the Cabo de Gata National Park – a classic, relaxing beach resort, with excellent wild walks in the Park too.

 Tarifa is another popular, attractive, low-key beach area with few hotels but lots of activities.
 Due to it’s location on the most southerly tip of Europe winds are usually pretty strong which is great for wind/kite surfers but can be irritating for swimmers or tanners.

 Bolonia beach, near Tarifa, is a 3 km long nudist beach, unspoilt and unsophisticated but a little breezy and coarse sand, with all major services are provided.
 If it’s too busy for you try towards Cadiz, there are even less visited beaches along the road.

 Costa Brava (far north-east coast)

-Cap de Begur is a charming area about 40 mins from Girona offering plenty of Spanish culture old and new (Dali’s weirdness lurks nearby at Figueres or Cadaques), but also a collection of superb little beaches, ranging from Aiguablava to nudist L’Illa Roja or family-oriented Llanfranc and Platja de Raco.
+Cap de Begur is a charming area about 40 mins from Girona offering plenty of Spanish culture old and new (Dali’s weirdness lurks nearby at Figueres or Cadaques).
+But also it hosts a collection of superb little beaches, ranging from Aiguablava to nudist L’Illa Roja or family-oriented Llanfranc and Platja de Raco.

-Croatia (Adriatic Sea, which is close and similar to the Med)
+Croatia beaches (Adriatic Sea, which is close and similar to the Med)